-Because we were downsizing from a 3400 sq. ft. home to a 1900 sq. ft. farmhouse, some hard choices had to be made.
+We were downsizing from a 3400 sq. ft. home to a 1900 sq. ft. farmhouse; some hard choices had to be made.

-This post is all about how to use existing furniture as a base for a new Industrial Farmhouse Style Island.
+This post explains how to use existing furniture as a base for a new Industrial Farmhouse-Style Island.

 Here is a glimpse of the sideboard in my previous home.
 As you can tell, I had no photography skills at that time.
 LOL